matn7/CS-Notes/src/main/java/persistence/README.md

 - The lifecycle of a **value type** object is bound to that of its owning **entity** object.
 - Classes like String and Integer are most simple **value type** classes.
 - Does the database identity of an object matters?
-    - Entity yes.
+    - Entity yes
-    - Value Types no.
+    - Value Types no
 - Do all persistent classes have their own database identity (primary key) - No.

 ## Component Mapping

-- A component is a part of whole in such a way that if the whole is destroyed, all its parts are also destroyed with it.
+- A component is a part of whole in such a way that if the whole destroyed, all its parts also destroyed with it.
 - E.g. your room in your house.
 - Each component (part) may belong to only one whole.
 - The term "component" refers to the object-oriented notion of **composition**.